kevhandel/capstone_II/README.md

 **For some reason, Nature has chosen to process certain inputs in frequency space.
 Might this suggest an inherent efficiency for processing periodic signals in frequency space?**

 ### ...and some mathematical Background
 In the early 1800's, Jean-Baptiste Joseph Fourier published work on the transfer of heat in which he claimed that any function can be represented  as a summation of a series of weighted sinusoids.
-This mathematical concept has become widely used in the natural sciences as well as engineering world.
+This mathematical concept has become widely used in the natural sciences as well as the engineering world.

 As an example, a square wave can crafted by summing a very specific combination of sinusoids:
 <br>